iterative/dvc.org/content/blog/2022-02-28-using-iterative-terraform-provider-with-docker.md

  minimum you will need an Ubuntu distribution AMI (which is a configurable default for the `iterative_task`).
 However, we will use Docker for the machine learning specific setup: drivers, GPU-specific libraries for accelerated math, and Python libraries.
  This separation will not only give you more control over the versions of the frameworks that you choose to use (or not use), but also over the cloud provider you provision the resources with.
-Your Docker image is not cloud provider specific while a Deep Learning AMI is a part of the AWS ecosystem.
+Your Docker image is cloud provider agnostic.

 If you have a DevOps team, they can build a Docker image suited for your needs, so you'll only need to use it in your `iterative_task` script.
 We'll show you how to do this in the first part of this tutorial.
 But if you need (or want) to build